Barton Fink: Setting

-The Picture
+Picture

 Ethan Coen said in a 1991 interview that the woman on the beach in Barton's room (above) was meant to give a "feeling of isolation."
 One critic calls her presence in the final scene (below) "a parody of form".

 The picture in Barton's room of a woman at the beach is a central focus for both the character and camera.
 He examines it frequently while at his desk and after finding Audrey's corpse in his bed he goes to stand near it.
 The image is repeated at the end of the film, when he meets an identical-looking woman at an identical-looking beach, who strikes an identical pose.
 After complimenting her beauty, he asks her: "Are you in pictures?"
 She blushes and replies: "Don't be silly."

 The Coens decided early in the writing process to include the picture as a key element in the room.
 "Our intention," Joel explained later, "was that the room would have very little decoration, that the walls would be bare and that the windows would offer no view of any particular interest.
 In fact, we wanted the only opening on the exterior world to be this picture.
 It seemed important to us to create a feeling of isolation."